xiezhongmin/DKSkynet/DKSkynetDemo/Pods/SDWebImage/README.md

 - tvOS 9.0 or later
 - watchOS 2.0 or later
 - macOS 10.11 or later (10.15 for Catalyst)
+- visionOS 1.0 or later
-- Xcode 11.0 or later
+- Xcode 14.0 or later (visionOS requires Xcode 15.0)

 #### Backwards compatibility